-I am a Consultant Psychiatrist at The Priory Hospital North London where I see private and some NHS patients.
+I am a Consultant Psychiatrist at The Priory Hospital North London where I admit private and some specialist NHS patients.
 The hospital was designed by John Nash and, in my opinion, is the most beautiful psychiatric hospital in the world.

 Private consultations may be paid for either personally or by a health insurer.
 A third party such as a relative or solicitor may also fund a consultation but only if it has been pre-authorised in writing.

 For private consultations, it is preferable to have a referral from your general practitioner, therapist or consultant.
 This is NOT necessary if, for example, you do not have a GP or do not wish your GP to be involved.
 However if you wish to claim the fees from your health insurer, they will usually require you to be referred by your GP.
 If you need to take medication, I am reluctant to prescribe without your GP knowing what you are taking.
-I usually have a waiting list of about 3-4 weeks to see private patients but will endeavor to see you the same or next day if you are likely to need admission to hospital (for example if you are suicidal).
+I usually have a waiting list of about 1-2 months to see private patients but will endeavour to see you the same or next day if you are likely to need admission to hospital (for example if you are suicidal).
 I do not see patients at weekends.
-However, I start at 8.30am and see one new patient at 6pm on Wednesday evenings each week.

 I am able to see patients at The Priory on the NHS in certain circumstances with funding pre-authorised from your local Clinical Commissioning Group or local Health Board in Wales and Scotland (for example if assessing suitability for a possible admission to the Priory) or if it is part of the Highly Specialist Service for severe treatment refractory OCD or BDD (see below).
 In such circumstances, you need to be referred by your local Consultant or care coordinator with information about your problem and past treatments.